LoctusBin/Collection-of-Profiles/Combat-Profiles/Warrior/README.md

 ### HOW TO USE:

+you can use this macro on both profiles, dosnt really matters on the non prot profile
 ##### Heroic Strike, Overpower and Revenge in one Macro: _(Need at lvl 12+) This is set on bar 2 slot 9._

 /cast Heroic Strike